 The explorer and botanist Baron Ferdinand von Müller is credited for gaining worldwide notoriety for the properties of this tree in the mid 1800’s.
 This led to its introduction into Europe, Africa, California and some non-tropical areas of South America.

-Eucalyptus comes in at number 2 of the top ten Aboriginal bush medicines.
+Eucalyptus comes in at number 2 of the top ten medicines of the Indigenous peoples of Australasia.
 Second only to Tea Tree, Eucalyptus leaves were infused as a tea for body pains, fevers and chills and the oil was used for oral care and respiratory disorders.

 Bowls and dishes were made from the heavy bark.
 The Kulin people in southern Victoria, made bowls called “tarnuks” to carry water and people along the Murray River made canoes from the bark of eucalypts.